Aarthi Veerupillai | Giving Back

 When Aarthi arrived in Fort Kochi, something clicked almost instantly.
 "It felt like home," she would later say.

 She spent two weeks teaching life skills and immersing herself in the local culture.
 What began as a short volunteer assignment soon evolved into something much bigger.
 She was offered a role in a women's empowerment programme and found herself increasingly drawn to community-based work.
-After briefly returning to London to stabilise her finances, she made a bold decision that many questioned.
-She bought a one-way ticket back to Kerala.
-It was a huge leap of faith.

 The Birth of Olimalar